Davichet-e/BlackJack-TypeScript/README.md

 The 21 BlackJack, now in TypeScript

-(This is an actual implementation on Rust of the <a href="https://github.com/Davichet-e/BlackJack.py">Python BlackJack</a>)
+(This is an actual implementation on TypeScript of the <a href="https://github.com/Davichet-e/BlackJack.py">Python BlackJack</a>)
 # Dependencies
 <a href="https://www.npmjs.com/package/readline-sync">readline-sync</a>